alexfernandez/alexfernandez.github.io/permanent/cv.md

 ### Rationale

 Why this page?
-A few months ago I deleted my LinkedIn account.
+A few years ago I deleted my LinkedIn account.
 I had been using it as my online CV for many years, which in retrospect was not a great decision: it consumed some time every week to read its endless stream of notifications